-If you’re not sure where to start, here are our top picks for each category of seafood.
-We’ve also ranked them based on their nutritional profile, so you can choose the product that best suits your needs and preferences.
+If you’re not sure where to start, here are our top picks for each category of vegan seafood.
+We’ve also ranked them based on their nutritional profile, so you can choose the product that best suits the needs of your vegan lifestyle

 Vegan Fish Sticks & Filet

 Is there a more convenient, ready-to-eat meal than fish sticks?
 After a quick reheat, they are an easy source of protein and sustenance on a busy day.

 Sophie’s Kitchen has been working on creating delicious vegan seafood for over eight years, and their Breaded Vegan Fish Fillets are tasty evidence of that mission.
 They have a grand 12g of protein per 100g.
 For those with allergies, these fillets are soy, nut, and gluten-free.

 With only 188 calories per serving, this Fishless Filet still offers a solid 9g of protein.
 Since many people eat fish for the benefit of omega-3s, it’s a huge plus that Gardein adds the fatty acids to their plant-based version.

 - Are you a fan of crab cakes?
 If so, you have to check out Gardein’s new Mini Crabless Cakes.
 With only a few minutes of preparation, you’ll have the perfect crispy appetizer to share with your friends.

 These soy-free Vegan seafood Fishless Sticks are low in sodium as well as saturated fat.
 You can make them in the oven or a microwave, and even the oven method will take only fifteen minutes.
 Made with non-GMO ingredients, these sticks are 200 calories per serving.